chrissearle/asteroids_starter/README.md

 Then in process we can make it move and spin:

-- count the moved steps
+- count the lifetime in frames
-- if moved too far - remove it
+- if lifetime is over (max frames) - remove it
 - update the position following the set direction
 - rotate it a bit